 One of the most often requested and needed makeups on set for film and tv shows is the notorious dirt makeup.
 AKA the breakdown makeup.

 It’s a really common ask, particularly if you’re day checking and coming along to make up the background performers.
+And it can also play a huge role in telling the story of the characters on screen.

 Whether it’s a period project or set in the current day.
 Breakdown makeup is in high demand all over the world.